 Pictures and Photos

-Create a gallery of pictures and photos of the family in frame.
-You don’t need to cover the entire mirror as it can be a perfect surround.
+Create a gallery of pictures and photos of the family in a frame.
+You don’t need to cover the entire surface as it can be a perfect surround.

 Use Velcro removable mounting strips or any other temporary adhesives to position and hold your pictures on the mirrored surface.

-Adding big picture frames or small photo collage can offer a personal touch.
+Adding big picture frames or small photo collages can offer a personal touch and a cluttercore style.

 Posters and Prints